keleshev/schema/README.md

     pip install schema==0.1.1

-Alternatively, you can just drop `schema.py` file into your project--it is self-contained.
+Alternatively, you can just drop `schema.py` file into your project—it is self-contained.

 - **schema** is tested with Python 2.6, 2.7